 Of course, you can still listen to your favorite playlists, videos, and podcasts with your headphones or speakers.
 There are two possibilities:

 - You can connect your wireless audio equipment via Bluetooth (Fairphone 4 supports up to Bluetooth v5.1).

-- You can use any USB-C to Mini-Jack adapter to connect your wired audio equipment (you can also find one in our online shop).
+- You can use any USB-C to Mini-Jack adapter with DAC chip to connect your wired audio equipment (you can also find one in our online shop).